kamerontanseli/kamerontanseli.github.io/src/posts/1-day-projects-outy.md

 date: '2019-12-24T15:55:26.370Z'
 hero_image: ../static/posts/outy-cover.png
 title: '1 Day Projects: Outy'
+byline: "Outy is an app I developed to help solve the problem of choosing places to meetup with friends."
 ---

 [Outy](https://outy-app.herokuapp.com/) is an app I developed to help solve the problem of choosing places to meetup with friends.